OmarMiniesy/Notes/JavaScript/NodeJs/Node Package Manager (NPM).md

 ### Install Packages

-> When a node module is installed, it is installed in a directory called node_modules and the module is added to the package.json file with its version.
-Second command is to install a specific version of a module.
+> When a node module is installed, it is installed in a directory called node_modules and the module is added to the package.json file with its version
 ```bash
 npm i <package_name>
 npm i <package_name>@<version_num>
 ```

 > Installing all packages already present in a project in the `package.json` file.
-Downloads the versions based on [[Semantic Versioning]]
+Downloads the versions with [[Semantic Versioning]].
 ```bash
 npm i
 ```

-> `node_modules` file shouldnt be included when saving the project in a GitHub repo, use the [[gitignore]] file.
+`node_modules` folder shouldnt be included when saving the project in a GitHub repo, use the [[gitignore]] file.

 ---